Overseas visitor numbers growing; Queenstown Airport almost back to pre-Covid volumes

 Meanwhile, monthly data on international card expenditure showed spending by international visitors in Otago had increased significantly in the months prior to September, corresponding with the skiing season.

-At $52.7m in September 2022, international visitor spending via electronic cards was higher than the most recently pre-Covid September in 2019.
+At $52.7 million in September 2022, international visitor spending via electronic cards was higher than the most recently pre-Covid September in 2019.

 The data is produced by the Ministry of Business, Innovation and Employment and comes from Tourism Electronic Card Transactions (TECTs).